 Net rate of return

-Net rate of return is used as the measurement of company profitability throughout this bulletin, except in the international comparisons section.
+Net rate of return is used as the measurement of company profitability throughout this bulletin.
 The rate of return is calculated as the economic gain (profit) shown as a percentage of the capital used in production.
 "Net" refers to the rate of return after having accounted for the current value of capital consumed and capital stocks.
-"Capital consumed" refers to the decline in the current value in the stock of fixed assets (for example, owing to depreciation).
+"Capital consumed" refers to the decline in the current value in the stock of fixed assets (for example, because of depreciation).
 Gross rates of return are available in the dataset with this release.

 UK continental shelf